-Our department members work together to create an atmosphere of collaborative learning for all students – majors and non-majors.
+Our department members work together to create an atmosphere of collaborative learning for all students, majors and non-majors alike.
 We hire faculty who share our interest in nurturing this community — in teaching at the undergraduate level, working closely with students, and doing research with undergraduate collaborators.
 As the Faculty Handbook makes clear, successful candidates for tenure will present strong records in three areas: teaching, research, and service.

-It is difficult to define absolute quantitative measures of a vibrant program of research.
+It is difficult to characterize absolute measures of a vibrant program of research.
 The following criteria, however, offer a guide to the expected level of productivity in four important categories.

 After tenure, members of the Physics Department are expected to continue as excellent teachers and productive scholars, and to contribute to the community with service both inside the department and for the general College community.
 A candidate for promotion to full professor will ordinarily serve in the rank of associate professor for a length of time that is stipulated by the current Faculty Handbook.
 The chair of the department will provide ongoing feedback during that period about the faculty member’s progress toward promotion.
 Our Handbook states that successful candidates for promotion will present strong records in three areas: teaching, research, and service.
-In this document we provide clarification about what defines a strong scholarly record in the Department of Physics.
 The teaching and service record will be evaluated using the guidelines specified in the Handbook.

 Members of the Physics Department are expected to maintain scholarly activity after receiving tenure.
 The awarding of tenure signifies that the faculty member has succeeded in establishing a productive research program.
 After tenure, faculty members normally continue as independent researchers with their pre-tenure research program, and should maintain the pre-tenure publication rate.
 However, they may choose to switch fields, and a temporary slowing of publication rate often accompanies a change of direction.
 This is acceptable and should not discourage faculty from trying new ideas.